I’m loving this fresh berry and avocado salad lately.

 Drizzle Mango Vinaigrette all over the top, and sprinkle on some of the toasted pine nuts.

-Dive into a nice big serving of fresh summer salad, knowing you’re also helping your skin to an age-defying bowlful of vitamins and antioxidants.
+Dive into a nice big serving of fresh summer avocado salad, knowing you’re also helping yourself to a bowlful of vitamins and antioxidants.

 The taste is fresh, summery, and lightly sweet.

 The avocado is rich and filling, complemented by the crunchy, slightly salty flavor of the pine nuts.